Understand moving prices in France

 How much does it cost to move in France?

-Why can two moving quotes look very different?
+Why can two moving estimates look very different?

-Because they are often based on different assumptions.
+Because they are often built on different assumptions.
 One mover may include stairs, packing, long carry, dismantling, or a realistic volume estimate, while another may not.
-That makes the cheaper quote look better on paper than it really is.
+That makes the cheaper estimate look better on paper than it really is.
+A fixed rate eliminates that ambiguity: one number, guaranteed by contract.

 What hidden fees should I watch in France?

 The main extras usually come from underestimated volume, difficult access, stairs without elevator, parking constraints, long carry distance, bulky furniture, fragile items, and peak-season scheduling.
-These costs are not always made clear upfront.
+With Moverz, the fixed price covers all of this — no adjustments on moving day.